 With that being said, while WordPress.com is a blogging platform, this doesn't necessarily apply anymore to self-hosted WordPress sites.
 What makes sense on WordPress.com doesn't necessarily make sense for WordPress.org.
 People do so much more with WordPress than just writing blog posts, they run ecommerce sites, business directories, Q&A sites, social networks, etc… Some self-hosted sites may even not use the editor but solely work with meta boxes or other stuff.

 The current Gutenberg approach seems to downgrade WordPress from a highly flexible CMS to become a blogging tool, again.
 Yes, WordPress.com may have an issue to compete with Wix, Medium or Squarespace and surely Automattic investors want to see ROI.
 But is this necessarily a problem of WordPress?
-Does WordPress really compete with these platforms or isn’t it so much more?
+Does WordPress really need to compete with these platforms or isn't it so much more?

 How should WordPress evolve?